 A poem about our beloved and cherished stuff and how nobody wants it when you're gone.

-A son visits his father on his death bed and muses about life and what's important.
+A son visits his father on his death bed and muses about life and what's most important.

 Heaven is just a concept, one that seems probable only because of our dualistic perspective.